 - In selecting projects we will be looking at geographical spread of activity.
 This is obviously outside of your control, but please understand that this is a factor for us.

 - We will also be looking for projects of different scales.
 Don’t be afraid to apply for a few hundred pounds to make something small but perfectly formed happen in the museum!

-Deadline for first round of applications – September 17th 2017.
+The deadline for first round of applications can be found on the Application Deadline page.
 Do not plan for any activity to start until at least 3 weeks after that date.

 For grants over £1,000 we will pay in 3 stages: 50% up front, 40% on receipt of an interim report and the final 10% on receipt of a project evaluation (templates provided by us).